 Does Low Testosterone Equal Low Mood?

-In a study carried out by LetsGetChecked in October of this year, it was found that 34% of men with low testosterone also reported feeling anxious or depressed.
+In a study carried out by LetsGetChecked, it was found that 34% of men with low testosterone also reported feeling anxious or depressed.

 Testosterone is a steroid hormone that is produced in the testes in men, the ovaries in women and the adrenal glands of both sexes.
 Testosterone is the most common naturally occurring androgen, and while it is mainly associated with sexual function, it can play a huge role in determining one's ability to cope with everyday life.

 - How can you tell if you have low testosterone?

 - Why does low testosterone cause low mood?

 In women, testosterone is responsible for developing muscle and strength and maintaining feelings of vitality and wellness.
 It’s most notable function in women is influencing sex drive, sexual sensitivity and pleasure.
 A larger proportion of testosterone is found in men which could explain the traditional stereotyping of males as having a higher sex drive than females.